 When Wednesday Addams (as played by Christina Ricci) now famously said in response to being asked what her Halloween costume was, “I’m a homicidal maniac.
 They look just like everyone else,” what she was really getting at was what a psychopath really is.
 While, yes, psychopaths who are serial killers definitely exist, not all psychopaths are serial killers — and, in fact, according to this list of

 .
-Written by The Wisdom of Psychopaths: What Saints, Spies, and Serial Killers Can Teach Us About Success.
-Written by Kevin Dutton, Ph.D., a research psychologist at the University of Oxford’s Department of Experimental Psychology, and published in 2012, it deals in large part with the idea of what Dutton calls “functional psychopaths” — the people with psychopathic tendencies we’re most likely to encounter in everyday life than, say, the ones who become infamous for committing really heinous crimes. ( Hi there, Ted Bundy.)
+Written by The Wisdom of Psychopaths: What Saints, Spies, and Serial Killers Can Teach Us About Success Kevin Dutton, Ph.D., a research psychologist at the University of Oxford’s Department of Experimental Psychology, and published in 2012, it deals in large part with the idea of what Dutton calls “functional psychopaths” — the people with psychopathic tendencies we’re most likely to encounter in everyday life than, say, the ones who become infamous for committing really heinous crimes. ( Hi there, Ted Bundy.)
 The list of professions in which you’re mostlikely to find psychopaths, which Dutton compiled through a survey he ran called “The Great British Psychopathic Survey,” originally began making the rounds around the time of the book’s publication; since then, it’s continued to pop up again from time to time — and it always inspires some interesting conversations when it does.

 While some of the careers on the list are perhaps unsurprising, I do find it a little alarming how many of the others are professions that are ostensibly geared towards

 given the way so many people in these professions seem to behave, maybe I shouldn’t be so surprised.
 Infact, maybe I shouldn’t be surprised by it at all.
 Maybe it’s something I should have learned to expect by now.

 That’s a sobering thought.

-This isn’t to say, by the way, that all people working in these jobs are psychopaths; of course they’re not.
-Psychopaths only make up about one percent of the population, after all, so the takeaway here isn’t “all CEOS are psychopaths,” but rather, psychopaths might be drawn to business as a career.
+; of course they’re not. all people working in these jobs are psychopaths Psychopaths only make up about one percent of the population, after all, so the takeaway here isn’t “all CEOS are psychopaths,” but rather, psychopaths might be drawn to business as a career.
 In any event, though, here are the top 10 jobs psychopaths are most likely to have, according to Dutton: 1 CEO

 by Paul Babiak and Robert Hare is probably the most well-known of the bunch,but there are plenty out there.
-(Jon Ronson’s The Psychopath Test has some particularly interesting stuff on psychopathic CEOs, for example.)
-And it’s no wonder, really; research published recently in the journal Personality and Individual Differences found that people who display the “Dark Triad” personality traits of narcissism, Machiavellianism, and psychopathy are more likely to study business and economics in school.
+(Jon Ronson’s Snakes In Suits: When Psychopaths Go To Work has some particularly interesting stuff on psychopathic CEOs, for example.)
+And it’s no wonder, really; research published recently in the journal The Psychopath Test Personality and Individual Differences found that people who display the “Dark Triad” personality traits of narcissism, Machiavellianism, and psychopathy are more likely to study business and economics in school.
 2 Lawyer

 there's a serial killer lurking somewhere.
 But I keep him amused with cocaine, Formula One, booty calls, and coruscatingcross-examination.”
 That is… frightening, to say the least.
 And, indeed, lines have been drawn by a few people between the Dark Triad traits and con artists, businesspeople, politicians, and — yes — lawyers.